Yainer Diaz Preview, Player Props: Astros vs. Yankees

 Yainer Diaz At The Plate

-- Diaz has picked up an RBI in 40.9% of his games this year, with two or more RBI in 11.4% of his games.
-He has also produced three or more runs in three contests.
+- In 40.4% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 11.2% and driven in three or more of his team's runs in three contests.

-- He has scored in 36 games this year, with multiple runs five times.
+- He has scored in 40.4% of his games this season, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.